Easy

 Follow

-Park use includes picnicking, dog-walking, fishing and other passive recreation.
+Park use includes picnicking, dog-walking (please keep dogs leashed and use the dog waste receptacle to clean up after your dog), fishing and other passive recreation.
 Swimming is not permitted.

 Preserve Guidelines

-Peggy’s Park is open year-round, dawn to dusk.
+Peggy’s Point is open to the public from dawn to dusk.

-Please help keep our trees healthy – do not carve or otherwise damage bark.
+Help keep our trees healthy—do not carve or otherwise damage bark.

 About Us